archetype-themes/locales/README.md

 Have some translations that are missing from the repo?
 Spotted a translation that could be improved?
 Please open a pull-request and contribute!

 Don't have translations for every language?
 No problem!
 Thanks to Github Actions + Microsoft Azure AI Translator, a followup pull request containing any missing translations you contribute will be automatically created.
+Yes, the AI translations even respect interpolated value placeholders and HTML, leaving them unmodified!

 Here are a few things to keep in mind: